shoebbint/Tour-maja/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a Tour service provider site named "Tour maja" [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+## List of features

+1.This project have a secure authentication system 2.user can get many services
+3.They can checkout their services
+4. They can login using facebook also
+5.user will have nice experience due to responsiveness
+## List of Technologies

+1.React Bootstrap is used
+2.React-Toastify is used
+3.React-firebase-hooks are used
+4. Authentication done with Firebase
+5.various React libraries are used

 ### `npm start`